If a loved one dies and has a revocable living trust in place, generally there is no need for any administration through the Probate Court.

-For handling the estate of a person who has died (i.e. a “Decedent”) with a trust of some kind, i.e. dying “intestate”), my legal fees fall into two categories:
+For handling the estate of a person who has died (i.e. a “Decedent”) without a trust of some kind, i.e. dying “intestate”), my legal fees fall into two categories:

 Hourly Fees: My minimum fee for Trust Estate Administration is $5,000.00, regardless of the size of the Trust Estate.
 I charge an hourly rate of $500.00 per hour for assisting with the administration of a trust that has become irrevocable, either during the lifetime of the original creator of the trust, or after the death of the creator of the trust.
 Costs such as recording fees, etc., are in addition to my legal fees.